Perkedel/Lah-Mboh/CONTRIBUTING.md

 ## Get Started

 - Prepare your environment!
-	- Make empty folder dedicated for your contribution
+	- Make empty folder dedicated for your contribution, e.g. `mkdir ~/DoomProjectFolder`
-	- `cd ~/DoomProjectFolder` there
+	- `cd ~/DoomProjectFolder` (go into that folder) there
 	- `git clone https://github.com/Perkedel/Lah-Mboh`, and you shall see a new folder of this source code
 	- `cd Lah-Mboh`
 - Setup your Doom!
 Read [`INSTALL.md`](/INSTALL.md) file